swaggerexpert/json-pointer/README.md

 `@swaggerexpert/json-pointer` provides rich diagnostic information to help identify and resolve issues during JSON Pointer evaluation.

-When evaluation fails, the library throws errors from a well-defined hierarchy — all extending from `JSONPointerEvaluateError`.
+When evaluation fails, the library throws [errors](#errors) from a well-defined hierarchy — all extending from `JSONPointerEvaluateError`.
 These errors carry detailed diagnostic metadata describing what failed, where it failed, and why.

-Each error includes:
+Each error includes following fields:

 - `jsonPointer` – the full pointer being evaluated
 - `referenceToken` – the token that caused the failure